Cultural Analysis (Research MA)

 - 90 credits for core courses, tutorials and electives.

 - 30 credits for the Master's Thesis and Research Project.

 For detailed course information, please see the UvA Course Catalogue (link below).

 The core courses and electives all take the form of seminars devoted to the detailed study of texts, cultural objects, theories and methodologies in the field of cultural analysis.
 Tutorials are small groups of up to five students who work together under specialist supervision.
 They provide an intellectually challenging and stimulating context in which students can narrow their focus.
 The core courses, electives and tutorials provide the training and preparation necessary for writing the Master's thesis (which can also serve as the basis for future research, such as for a PhD).

 Students are encouraged to participate in additional ongoing research activities, including international workshops and conferences organised through ASCA.
 Recent ASCA guest lecturers have included: Anselm Haverkamp, Diane Crane, Judith Butler, Cesare Casarino, Szusa Baross, Geoffrey Hartman, Murray Pratt and Sam Weber.

-The Master's thesis is a research project carried out by the student under the supervision of two members of the academic staff involved in the programme.
-The subject of the thesis must be mutually agreed upon by the student and the academic adviser(s).
+The Master's thesis reports on research carried out under the supervision of an academic staff member involved in the programme.
+The subject of the thesis must be mutually agreed upon by the student and the academic adviser.
 Researching and writing the thesis takes at least six months.